Skip to content

 • Structured Data Extraction

-Extract structured data from unstructured text using LLMs
+Extract structured data from unstructured text using LLMs with multimodal support

 • Dynamic Model Generation

-Automatically generate type-safe Pydantic models
+Automatically generate type-safe Pydantic models from natural language

 Overview